Recommended books on white papers (and everything else)

 An excellent book that deftly sums up the best practices for a host of different types of B2B content.

-If you do content marketing, either as a marketer or a writer, this book is worth getting.
+If you do content marketing, either as a marketer or a writer, this book is surely worth getting.

 Content Rules by Ann Handley & C.C.
 Chapman